dword-design/sebastianlandwehr.com/content/posts/generating-beautiful-flowchart-diagrams-with-mermaid-and-vue-nuxt.md

 title: Generating Beautiful Flowchart Diagrams With Mermaid and Vue/Nuxt
 ---

 Hey folks, today I want to show you how to generate flowchart diagrams in a Vue or Nuxt application using [vue-mermaid-string](https://github.com/dword-design/vue-mermaid-string) and [nuxt-mermaid-string](https://github.com/dword-design/nuxt-mermaid-string).
-They both help integrating the wonderful [Mermaid library](https://mermaid-js.github.io/) into your Vue-based projects.
+They both help to integrate the wonderful [Mermaid](https://mermaid-js.github.io/) library into your Vue-based projects.

 ## Setup

 Alright, let's stick to Vue for now and see later how it works for Nuxt.
-First install the component via NPM or Yarn:
+First we need to install the component.

 There are several ways to add the component to your project.
 The quickest solution is via CDN like this: